-Welcome to Greenland Grove Animal Sanctuary, a home to over 100 animals and birds.
+Welcome to Greenland Grove Animal Sanctuary, a home to over one hundred animals and birds.
 It is situated on grassland backing onto St Osyth Creek.
 The aim of the sanctuary is to give a peaceful loving home to animals in need, including horses and other domesticated or farm animals.

 Most of the animals in our care are elderly or have health issues.
 We do have a few younger animals at the sanctuary who have medical or behaviour problems or who, after being nursed back to health, were so settled that it was kinder to let them stay.
 We want every animal to feel special, so we do have to limit the amount of animals in our care, and every horse/pony has its own stable.